Isotopes of beryllium: Beryllium-10

-Beryllium-10 has a half-life of 1.387×10^6 y, and beta decays to stable boron-10 with a maximum energy of 556.2 keV.
-It is formed in the Earth's atmosphere mainly by cosmic ray spallation on nitrogen and oxygen. ^{10}Be and its daughter product have been used to examine soil erosion, soil formation from regolith, the development of lateritic soils and the age of ice cores. ^{10}Be is a significant isotope used as a proxy data measure for cosmogenic nuclides to characterize solar and extra-solar attributes of the past from terrestrial samples.
+^{10}Be and its daughter product have been used in surface exposure dating to examine soil erosion, soil formation from regolith, the development of lateritic soils and the age of ice cores.
+It is also formed in nuclear explosions by a reaction of fast neutrons with ^{13}C in the carbon dioxide in air, and is one of the historical indicators of past activity at nuclear test sites. ^{10}Be decay is a significant isotope used as a proxy data measure for cosmogenic nuclides to characterize solar and extra-solar attributes of the past from terrestrial samples.